- Drame lyrique / opéra fantastique in 4 acts and 8 tableaux.

 The Opéra-Comique is a beautiful theatre, the acoustics are excellent, but the sightlines were atrocious.
 My seat certainly wasn’t cheap (97 euros), but I could only see half the stage.
 It was a modern dress and obviously low-budget production, and the tenor sounded strained and harsh.
 The music, like so many of Saint-Saëns’s operas, seemed correct but uninspired.
-The long overture, a buffo aria in the style of Offenbach, and the only aria ever recorded, ‘Le bonheur est chose légère’, were striking; the rest of the first act was boring.
-I stayed for the second half, of course; I would have regretted it if I had left.
+The long overture, a buffo aria in the style of Offenbach, and ‘Le bonheur est chose légère’, the only aria ever recorded hitherto, were striking; the rest of the first act was boring.
+I stayed for the second half, of course; I would have regretted leaving.
 The second half seemed richer, especially a charming duet for the secondary couple, and the trio and Alleluia at the end.
 Several amusing special effects, including fireworks, spinning mirror balls sending dots of light around the auditorium, soloists moving through the ground level, and a chorus singing outside the auditorium or on balconies.
-It was, I thought, far from a lost masterpiece.
+But it was, I thought, far from a lost masterpiece.
 I woke up the next morning with a severe crick in my neck, and got through the day on Ibuprofen and Panadol.
 But I had seen a performance at the Opéra-Comique!

 Le Timbre d’argent is not an easy opera to like, but it is an intriguing one – sombre, hallucinatory, and disconcertingly modern.